aerospike/aerospike-client-python/doc/aerospike.rst

 Operators
 =========

-Operators for the multi-ops method :py:meth:`~aerospike.Client.operate`.
+Operators for the single-record, multi-operation transaction method :py:meth:`Client.operate`.

 .. note::

     Starting version 3.4.0, it is highly recommended to use the :ref:`aerospike_operation_helpers.operations` \
-    to create the arguments for :py:meth:`~aerospike.Client.operate` and :py:meth:`~aerospike.Client.operate_ordered` Old style operatiors are deprecated.
+    to create the arguments for :py:meth:`Client.operate` and :py:meth:`Client.operate_ordered` Old style operatiors are deprecated.
 The docs for old style operators were removed in client 6.0.0.

 .. _aerospike_policies: